-Hardshell versus Rain Shell
+Hardshell Jacket versus Rain Shell

 Hardshell Jacket Construction

-The shells tested here have 2, 2.5, or 3 layers.
-Three-layer shells consist of: 1) an internal material that protects the membrane and reduces friction by allowing your undergarments to move freely beneath the jacket, 2) a "waterproof breathable" membrane, and 3) an external face fabric made of nylon or polyester.
-Three-layer hardshells are generally the heaviest, most durable, most expensive, and also the most comfortable.
-Shells with 2.5 layers have a face fabric, membrane, and non-textile coating on the inside.
-Most two-layer shells have a face fabric and coating; they’re the lightest, cheapest, least durable, and least comfortable.
-All waterproof breathable fabrics have durable water resistant (DWR) coatings that aim to prevent the external face fabric from "wetting out," or becoming saturated with moisture.
+The shells tested here all have three layers.
+Three-layer shells consist of: 1) an internal material that protects the membrane and reduces friction by allowing your undergarments or base layers to move freely beneath the jacket, 2) a "waterproof breathable" membrane, and 3) an external face fabric made of nylon or polyester that protects the jacket and user from the outside.
+Three-layer hardshell jackets are generally the heaviest, most durable, most expensive, and also the most comfortable waterproof jackets available.
+In terms of construction, the main difference between the jackets tested here are the type of proprietary waterproof breathable membrane that they incorporate.
+The specific membrane types are described in greater detail a bit lower.

 Although the industry lacks a uniform testing system that would provide comparable results, water resistance can be quantified with the water column test.
-That procedure measures the height that water can be held vertically over a fabric swatch before it leaks.
-The majority of hardshells tested here have water column ratings of 20,000mm, which far exceeds the pressures found in environmental conditions.
+That procedure measures the height that water can be poured vertically over a fabric swatch before it leaks.
+The majority of hardshell jackets tested here have water column ratings of 20,000mm, which far exceeds the pressures found in environmental conditions.
 Hurricane force rain, for example, produces the equivalent pressure of 7,000mm and a fire hose held at 30ft., 11,000mm.
 Thus all of the shells tested here are functionally waterproof.

 Specific Waterproof Breathable Technologies